Avalon, California: Education

+Infrastructure

 Transportation

-The city is served by several high-speed passenger boats with daily services such as the Catalina Express to the Los Angeles district of San Pedro, and to Long Beach, and Dana Point.
+The city is served by several high-speed passenger boats with daily services such as the Catalina Express to San Pedro in Los Angeles; Long Beach; and Dana Point.
 Daily service is also provided by the Catalina Flyer to Newport Beach in Orange County.
 Private vessels that come to Avalon Harbor are assigned a mooring by the Avalon Harbor Patrol on a first-come, first-served basis.
 Boaters can get from their vessels to shore either by mooring their dinghies at one of the dinghy docks, or by catching a ride on a private shoreboat.

 Several helicopter companies serve the city, with most landing at the Pebbly Beach Heliport, located south of Avalon Bay.
-Small planes can also land at the Catalina Airport, known as the Airport in the Sky, located 7 mi northwest of Avalon.
+Small planes can also land at the Catalina Airport, known as the "Airport in the Sky", located 7 mi northwest of Avalon.
 Historically, during the early 1970s, scheduled passenger seaplane service was operated by Catalina Air Lines, a division of Golden West Airlines, between Avalon Harbor and both Long Beach Airport and the Orange County Airport (now John Wayne Airport).
 Golden West Airlines also operated de Havilland Canada DHC-6 Twin Otter STOL turboprops with scheduled passenger service at this same time between Airport in the Sky and both Los Angeles International Airport (LAX) and Long Beach Airport.

-The main method of transportation within the city is by small gasoline or electric powered motorcars referred to as "autoettes".
+The main method of transportation within the city is by small gasoline or electric powered motorcars referred to locally as "autoettes".
 These include numerous golf carts and similarly sized vehicles.
 Vehicles under 55 in wide, 120 in long, and less than 1800 lbs may qualify as an autoette.
 Any resident may acquire an autoette permit with the restriction of one permit per household.
 It is very difficult for a private citizen to get a permit to have a full-size vehicle in Avalon.
 The permit is issued to the individual as opposed to a specific vehicle, is surrendered when residency on the island ends, and is not transferable except through petition before the city council.
 Only one new vehicle permit is issued for every two permits that become ineligible to be renewed or are voluntarily surrendered.
 For purposes of vehicle registration, Catalina Island is divided into two classifications: within Avalon and "Interior" (areas outside the city limits).
 The city has its own strict permit program with which local vehicle owners must comply, in addition to the usual requirements imposed by the California Department of Motor Vehicles.
 Because of these restrictions, there is no regular vehicle ferry service for visitors to take their car to Avalon and the rest of Catalina Island.
 A taxi service is available to provide transportation in Avalon and throughout the island.